Travelbacon/MMM-TomTomTrafficIncidents/README.md

 Zoom level can be between 0 - 24

 - `lang` : [ISO 3166 land code](https://en.wikipedia.org/wiki/ISO_3166-1).
 Default `""`
 If no language code is set, it will commonly get EN/English.
-This the language setting of your operatins system, not the setting of Module will get the language settings of `language` in config.js.
+This the language setting of your operatins system, not the setting of `language` in config.js.

 ## Optional Settings you might want to change
 - `traffic`: `"absolute"`/`"relative"`/`"relative-delay"` .
 Default `"relative"`
 Here you can select in which way traffic should be displayed.
 There are three options: absolute, delay, and relative delay.
---`absolute`: roads will be marked green for high speed and marked red for low speed traffic..
+- `absolute`: roads will be marked green for high speed and marked red for low speed traffic..
-![absolute traffic speed](./TrafficAbsolute.png "Absolute") -- `delay`: roads will be marked green for normal traffic speed and marked red when traffic speed is slower than normal.
+![absolute traffic speed](./TrafficAbsolute.png "Absolute")
+- `delay`: roads will be marked green for normal traffic speed and marked red when traffic speed is slower than normal.
-![relative traffic flow](./TrafficRelative.png "Relative") -- `relative-delay`:  only the roads where the traffic speed is slower than normal will be marked on the map.
+![relative traffic flow](./TrafficRelative.png "Relative")
+- `relative-delay`:  only the roads where the traffic speed is slower than normal will be marked on the map.
 ![only relative delays](./TrafficRelativeDelay.png "Relative Delay")

 - `refresh`: integer that is ms for a refresh of traffic and incident information.
 Default `(15 * 60 * 1000)`.